 I made this post to avoid typing this information into the SL Forum a gazillion times.
-I was answering this type question for the third time to day.
+I was answering this type of question for the third time today.
+(Last updated April 2023)

-There are a number of reasons one cannot login or stay logged into Second Life.
-One of the more significant reasons is a poor Internet connection.
-The problem with a poor connection is that it can be caused by multiple problems in different locations.
-In this article I try to give you some trouble shooting tips to help find where the problem is and who can fix it.
+There are a number of reasons one cannot log in or stay logged into Second Life.
+One of the more significant reasons is a poor connection.
+You may have a good Internet connection and a bad connection to SL.
+A poor connection can be caused by multiple problems in different locations.
+In this article, I try to give you some troubleshooting tips to help find where the problem is and who can fix it.

-The problem may be in your computer, router, modem, the ISP’s hardware, the backbone hardware, Linden Lab’s hardware, or their software.
+The problem may be in your computer, router, modem, ISP’s hardware, backbone hardware, Linden Lab’s hardware, or their software.
 We need to figure out which.

-I’m Windows based.
+I’m Windows-based.
 So, this article is Windows oriented.
-But, all the same problems exist for Mac users.
-The Mac users will have to translate Windows commands to the Mac commands.
+But, all the same problems exist for Mac and Linux users.
+The Mac and Linux users will have to translate Windows commands.
 Sorry.
 I just don’t know them.